sauln/PileOfTwitter/README.md

 # TODO

-## Major rehashes:

 - [ ] Convert to using twitter API instead of parsing HTML.
 I believe this can only work for certain pieces.
-- [ ] Store cache in persistent storage.
+- [X] Store cache in persistent storage.
 Use localStorage.

-## Scope:
+- [ ] Get options page working so user can set their own threshold.
+- [ ] Come up with new name and clean out the word "Shit"
+- [ ] Remove sses of 'innerHTML'.

-- [ ] Properly work when viewing user page (only tested on timeline right now).
+- [ ] Handle user page (only tested on timeline right now).
-- [ ] Play around with more complex scoring algorithms (this was the whole point of this project).
-- [ ] Allow user to set ShitScore™ threshold.
 - [ ] Properly handle quote tweets
 - [ ] Properly handle promotional tweets.
-- [ ] Properly handle retweets and likes (currently doesnt poo-annotate)
+- [ ] Properly handle retweets and likes (currently doesn't poo-annotate)

-## Quality:

-- Caching

-  - [ ] Store cache in cookie (or something else long term) so its persistent for the user persistent for the user
 - [ ] Invalidate cache after certain time
 - [ ] **Write unit tests** (mocha?).
 - [ ] **Test on other browsers** (firefox only so far)
 - [ ] Proper setup for node stuff?
 Is there a requirements.txt equivalent?
+Should I include the node_modules in the zip?

 # LICENSE